Prajwal-koundinya/liver-fabrosis-detection/README.md

 ---

 ## ❤️ Thank You!
 Thank you for checking out our project!
 We hope this inspires you to explore the intersection of AI and healthcare.
-Feel free to reach out for questions, suggestions, or collaborations.
+Feel free to reach out for questions, suggestions, expansion of the project or collaborations.

 ---